-While the structured classroom environment has certain advantages, particularly for learners predisposed to perform well in a highly organized atmosphere, it does not lend itself to impromptu exploration of topics only peripherally addressed by the course instruction.
-Have you ever had to sever a lively discussion of the challenges of a manned spaced mission to mars, for example, because it deviated too far from the lesson plan?
+The structured classroom environment has certain advantages, particularly for learners predisposed to perform well in a highly organized atmosphere.
+However, sometimes an impromptu exploration of topics only peripherally addressed by the course instruction can have some fascinating and rewarding consequences.

-All of our students have personal accounts at a number of online learning sites, including Khan Academy, Brain Pop and IXL.
-If a site offers a public API, we also curate learning progress to their profile page.
+All of our students have accounts at a number of online learning sites, including Khan Academy, edX, FutureLearn, Brilliant and IXL.
+These sites form the foundation of daily instruction.

-Have a student struggling with long division?
+Have a student struggling with analytical geometry?
 Don't push forward to meet some predetermined deadline, step back and work with your student until they have mastered the concept before moving on.

-For our older students, we integrate select advanced education courses from Udacity, Coursera, EdX and others into our curriculum.
-These courses cover far ranging topics from art history to data science.
+For our older students, we integrate select advanced education courses from edX and others into our curriculum.
+These courses cover far ranging topics from molecular biology to computer science.

-We believe a student should advance in a math topic only when they have mastered the basics of that topic.
-This prevents "frustration creep" from eventually overwhelming an otherwise talented student.
-All students make extensive use of IXL for practice.
+We believe a student should advance in a mathmatical concept only when they have mastered the basics of a given topic.
+As such, all students make extensive use of Brilliant and IXL for daily practice.